elixir-europe/plant-brapi-etl-faidare/build-centos6/README.md

 for CentOS 6.

-CentOS 6 was chosen as a build target for compatibility issue but the binary package should work on more recent linux distributions/
+CentOS 6 was chosen as a build target for compatibility issue but the binary package should work on more recent linux distributions.

 This build is achieved using [pyinstaller](https://www.pyinstaller.org/) in a CentOS 6 [Vagrant](https://www.vagrantup.com) VM (**Vagrant must be